mickelluiten/nl.climate.daikin/README.md

 - 20-FEB-18: The airco can now also be switched off with the mode settings wheel
 - 21-FEB-18: Added a whole bunch of condition flowcards
 - 22-FEB-18: Completed the flowcards for trigger (9x), condition (9x) and action (5x).
+- 24-FEB-18: Code optimizations, crushed bugs that I introduced with adding of the flowcards